Meet the team

 Raised in California, she has lived in Italy for over 28 years, writing several Italy-inspired books on language including Italians Dance and I’m a Wallflower and If They Are Roses: The Italian way with Words.
 Her first and final novel, Moving Days, was published in 2014.
 Formerly a newspaper columnist, she has taught university courses as employment, and curated small-scale exhibitions for fun, always in Italy.

 Linda has appeared in several TV art documentaries including the BBC’s The Story of Women and Art, Feltrinelli TV’s Monuments Women and When the World Answered: Women Artists and the 1966 Flood (2015), a PBS production based on a book she co-authored, by the same name.
 More recently, in 2021, she was artistic consultant for the television special Renaissance Women Restored, on the conservation of Plautilla Nelli’s Last Supper, for broadcast on American Public Television.
+Her most recent book, Florence in the Making, was published in 2022.

 Restoration Conversations Magazine